srijansingh/srijansingh/README.md

 #### Hii,

-My name is <b>Srijan Singh</b>, I am an ethusiastic fullstack web developer.
-I am very passionate about my work and I am experienced with demonstrated history of working in field of Full Stack Web Development.
+My name is <b>Srijan Singh</b>, I am an ethusiastic software developer.
+I am very passionate about my work and I am experienced with demonstrated history of working in field of Full Stack Development.
 I have strong command in managing live projects as freelancer, leading team with result-oriented attitude.

 You can take an overview of my technology stack and highlighted project here.